xNinjaKittyx/homelab/README.md

 # homelab

-A repo with information regarding the homelab I use at home.
+A repo with information regarding the homelab I use for myself and hopefully some people can learn from some of my head-wrangling experiences.

 ## Overview of Physical Environment